Sigma-Delta Neural Network Conversion on Loihi 2: Discussion

-The authors would like to thank Mark Barnell and Dr. Qing Wu of the Air Force Research Lab for loaning us the Loihi 2 board.
-We would also like to thank Intel's Loihi team, especially Sumit Shrestha for their support.
-This work was supported by the US Navy under Grant N6833522C0487.
+\begin{acks} The authors thank Mark Barnell and Dr. Qing Wu (Air Force Research Laboratory) for providing the Loihi 2 board, and Intel’s Loihi team, especially Sumit Bam Shrestha, for their support.
+This work was supported by the U.S. Navy (N6833522C0487) and SRC/DARPA JUMP 2.0 PRISM Center. \end{acks}